Enga Pattan Sothu: Production

 Enga Pattan Sothu is the fourth and final Western film directed by Karnan.
 Unlike the earlier three (Kalam Vellum, Ganga and Jakkamma) which were in black-and-white, it was shot in Eastman Color Negative.
+An emotional scene featuring Jaishankar was shot at Saradha Studios.
+A scene was shot at Narmada River at Bhedaghat, Madhya Pradesh.
+The song "Aathu Meenu" was shot at Pahalgam, Kashmir.
+Some scenes were shot at Hogenakkal.

 Themes

 Critic Swarnavel Eswaran Pillai compared Enga Pattan Sothu to Karnan's previous Western films for the narrative being fuelled by the death of a family member of the protagonist.
 R. C. Jayanthan, writing for Hindu Tamil Thisai, noted the film's similarities to those made by Sergio Leone.

 Soundtrack

-The soundtrack was composed by Shankar–Ganesh.
+The soundtrack was composed by Shankar–Ganesh, with lyrics by Kannadasan.

+Release and reception

+Enga Pattan Sothu was released on 24 January 1975.
+Ananda Vikatan applauded Karnan's cinematography and the stunts but criticised the story.